Sapore Ristorante Italiano in Katy ~ Charming Discovery!

 Fine Dining in Katy, Texas

-One table had just been cleared in the photo above.
+One table had just been cleared in a photo below.
 The crisp white dining cloth on that table had not yet been replaced when I snapped this photo.
-It is a nice touch to have cloth table linens and napkins for both lunch and dinner service.
+It is a nice touch to have some cloth table linens and napkins for both lunch and dinner service.

 Georgios (who identified himself to my husband and me as “George”) shares ownership of Sapore with his son Christos.
 Christos is also the executive chef.
 George stopped by our table to chat and make sure that we were pleased with everything.
 We ended up having quite a lengthy discussion with him.